 Salt Lake City, UT 84104-1130

-At Whipple Plumbing, we’re here to help you reduce your costs in these important HVAC areas without sacrificing comfort for you or your family.
+At Whipple Service Champions, we’re here to help you reduce your costs in these important HVAC areas without sacrificing comfort for you or your family.
 One suggestion we offer here, particularly during the summer periods?
 Smartly using fans to supplement your air conditioning system and lower your monthly bill without losing any cooling power at all.
 Fans do use electricity, but they use far less than a standard AC unit.
 Here are some basics on how they can help.